On mod 3 triple Milnor invariants and triple cubic residue symbols in the Eisenstein number field

-for an idele $\eta_i$ of $k$ whose $\frak{p}_i$-component is a primitive $({\rm N}\frak{p}_i - 1)$-th root of unity in $k_{\frak{p}_i}^{\times}$ and other components are all 1.
+for an idele $\tilde{\xi}_i$ of $k$ whose $\frak{p}_i$-component is a primitive $({\rm N}\frak{p}_i - 1)$-th root of unity $\xi_i$ in $k_{\frak{p}_i}^{\times}$ and other components are all 1.

-Throughout this paper, we always assume that the $l$-class number of $k$ is one, namely, the $l$-class group $H_k(l)$ (the $l$-primary part of the ideal class group $H_k$) of $k$ is trivial:

-By this assumption (1.6) and class field theory, the monodromies $\tau_1, \dots , \tau_s$ generate topologically the global Galois group $\frak{G}_{k,S}(l)$.
+Since the ideal class group $Cl(k)$ is trivial, class field theory tells us that the monodromies $\tau_1, \dots , \tau_s$ generate topologically the global Galois group $\frak{G}_{S}$.
 However, they may not be a minimal set of generators in general.
-In fact, noting that $k$ contains a primitive $m$-th root of unity, Shafarevich's theorem ([Ko1; Satz 11.8]) tells us that the minimal number $d(\frak{G}_{k,S}(l))$ of generators of $\frak{G}_{k,S}(l)$ is given by
+In fact, noting that $k$ contains $\zeta_3$, Shafarevich's theorem ([Ko; Satz 11.8]) tells us that the minimal number $d(\frak{G}_{S})$ of generators of $\frak{G}_{S}$ is given by

-where $r_2(k)$ is the number of complex primes of $k$ (up to complex conjugation) and the obstruction $B_S$ is defined as follows.
-We firstly define the subgroup $V_S$ of $k^{\times}$ by